python/devguide/getting-started/setup-building.rst

    (You can use both SSH-based or HTTPS-based URLs.)

 ..
-Step 6 and 7 are are duplicated in bootcamp as well.
+Step 6 and 7 are duplicated in bootcamp as well.
    Please update these steps in both places.

 6. Add an ``upstream`` remote, then configure ``git``